-Recognized as the Social Entrepreneurship Project of the year by a USA based think-tank ‘PUSH Institute’ in June 2005, Taaleem Foundation was selected as one of the two success stories in Asia (the other being Grameen Mobile of Bangladesh) invited to share experience for replicating this conceptual model in Africa and Latin America to combat poverty and crime.
+Recognized as the Social Entreprise Project of the year by a USA based think-tank ‘PUSH Institute’ in June 2005, Taaleem Foundation was selected as one of the two success stories from Asia (the other being Grameen Mobile of Bangladesh) invited to share experience for replicating this conceptual model in Africa and Latin America to combat poverty and crime.

 Taaleem Foundation has been working in Balochistan since 1989.
 The presence of TF can be found in the following areas – Quetta, Pishin, Killa Saifullah, Muslimbagh, Loralai, Kohlu, Zhob, Sui (Dera Bugti) and Mastung.
 The economy of the area is loosely based on agriculture, mining, government service, livestock and trading.
 Due to the exploration of gas resources in Sui (Dera Bugti) it has developed the society as a major portion of the population works with the explorers – Pakistan Petroleum Limited (PPL) – in providing them technical and ancillary services.
 The income generated from the local economy empowers the community to move towards a healthy and a sustainable lifestyle.